spinsphotonics/fdtdz/README.md

 In order to optimize the simulation throughput for nanophotonic applications, a number of constraints are placed on the allowable inputs such as limited dimension of the z-axis, simple non-absorbing dielectric materials only, and adiabatic absorption boundaries along the x- and y-axes.
 See the `fdtdz()` docstring for all the details.

-While it does not include all the bells and whistles, it is *fast*: delivering ~100X speed-up compared to MEEP/Lumerical even on commodity GPUs such as the Nvidia T4; and we're looking forward to building out the required functionality with the open-source photonics community!
+While it does not include all the bells and whistles, it is *fast*: delivering ~100X speed-up compared to MEEP/Lumerical even on commodity GPUs such as the Nvidia T4; and we're looking forward to building out additional functionality with the open-source photonics community!

 That said, don't take our word for it, [try it out for yourself](https://colab.research.google.com/gist/jlu-spins/0f3c5459bd4386150ae30b17f7c6a5e3/welcome-to-fdtd-z.ipynb)!

 ### Install

 You must have the GPU-version of [JAX](https://github.com/google/jax) installed first, see [instructions here](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier).
-Once this is done, you can just do `pip install fdtdz`.

-Of course, you can always circumvent things and just `!pip install fdtdz` directly from a Colab notebook as is done in the [example notebook](https://colab.research.google.com/gist/jlu-spins/0f3c5459bd4386150ae30b17f7c6a5e3/welcome-to-fdtd-z.ipynb).
+Once this is done, you can just do `pip install fdtdz` or `!pip install fdtdz` directly from a Colab notebook as is done in the [example notebook](https://colab.research.google.com/gist/jlu-spins/0f3c5459bd4386150ae30b17f7c6a5e3/welcome-to-fdtd-z.ipynb).

 ## Frequently Asked Questions